View and export

 | Recent Files | On / Off | When turned off, SVG Explorer stops recording recently opened files.
 If you turn it off while the list has entries, you'll be asked whether to clear them or keep them. |

-Additional settings are saved automatically when you use the app and are not exposed on the Settings page.
-They include your last-used export folder, file name template, image format, export sizes, background colour, and checkerboard preference.
-These are all stored in a settings.json file in your local app data folder.
+Some settings are saved automatically as you use the app and don't have their own control on the Settings page β your last-used export folder, file name template, image format, and export sizes.
+Together with the options above, they're all stored in a settings.json file in your local app data folder.

 Supported Export Formats